vmware/flowgate/README.md

 * **RestAPI support** Provide unified facility information querying services.
 APIs for all operations and data query make it easy to integrate with other systems.
 ## Get Start
 **System requirements**
+Linux System with minimal 4GB Memory
-Linux System Docker 17.06(or above) and Docker-compose 2.0(or above)
+Docker 17.06(or above) and Docker-compose 2.0(or above)

 Steps (TODO)